MaterializeInc/materialize/doc/user/content/cloud/_index.md

 You can use Materialize Cloud for **free** during a limited trial period.
 Once this period is over, you'll have the option to upgrade to an enterprise account.
 For more information on hardware provisioning and account limits, see [Account Limits](./account-limits).

 We recommend that you get started in development or testing environments, and do not rely on the beta version for handling production workloads _just yet_.
-Feedback, bug reports and feature requests are much appreciated as we work on improving and refining the product!
+Feedback, bug reports, and feature requests are much appreciated as we work on improving and refining the product!

 ## Where to go next